jonseymour/whitegoldblueandblack/README.md

 ##--colorize

-Pixels within the specified percentiles (--min-percentile, --max-percentile) of brigthness are replaced with the specified color (--color) with a specified probability (--colorize-prob)
+Pixels within the specified percentiles (--min-percentile, --max-percentile) of brigthness are replaced with the specified color (--color) with a specified probability (--colorize-prob).

 #BUILDING